p2panda/handbook/website/docs/specification/data-types/materialization.md

 - Reconciliation is the process of resolving sequences of changes made by multiple key pairs to the same document into a final datum
 - p2panda is recording _causal information_ as part of operations in order to make reconciliation effective
-    - practically, [operations][operations] specify the document view that was available to their author at the time of creating the operation
+    - practically, [operations](/specification/data-types/operations) specify the document view that was available to their author at the time of creating the operation
     - p2panda doesn't have access to reliable information on the point in time that edits were made in, which would usually be used to reconcile sequences of edits
 - See the [draft document spec](https://laub.liebechaos.org/wYzMa0w8S12iYvQommrdrA) for implementation details